-Since 1960s, CVD technology has been widely used in the surface treatment of cemented carbide knife for cutting tools.
-As metal source for CVD is relatively easy to prepare, single-layer and multi-layer composite coatings such as in, tic, TiCN, tibn, TiB2, A23 can be achieved.
-Bonding strength between coating and substrate is high, and thickness of film can reach 7 ~ 9um.
-Therefore, by the middle and late 1980s, 85% of cemented carbide tools round shape in United States have been coated, of which CVD coating accounts for 99%; Up to mid-1990s, more than 80% of coated cemented carbide tools were VD coated.
+Since the 1960s, CVD technology has been widely used in the surface treatment of cemented carbide knives for cutting tools.
+As a metal source for CVD is relatively easy to prepare, single-layer and multi-layer composite coatings such as in, tic, TiCN, tibn, TiB2, and A23 can be achieved.
+The bonding strength between coating and substrate is high, and the thickness of the film can reach 7 ~ 9um.
+Therefore, by the middle and late 1980s, 85% of cemented carbide circular tools in the United States have been coated, of which CVD coating accounts for 99%; Up to the mid-1990s, more than 80% of coated cemented carbide tools were VD coated.

-Although CVD coating has good wear resistance, CVD process also has its inherent defects:
+Although CVD coating has good wear resistance, the CVD process also has its inherent defects:

-First, processing temperature is high, which is easy to reduce bending strength of material;
+First, the processing temperature is high, which is easy to reduce the bending strength of the material;

-Second, film is in a tensile stress state, which is easy to cause micro cracks when using tungsten carbide circular blade for cutting tool;
+Second, the film is in a tensile stress state, which is easy to cause micro-cracks when using a tungsten carbide circular blade as a cutting tool;

-Third, waste gas and waste liquid discharged from CD process will cause great environmental pollution, which is in conflict with green manufacturing concept vigorously advocated at present.
+Third, waste gas and waste liquid discharged from the CD process will cause great environmental pollution, which is in conflict with the green manufacturing concept vigorously advocated at present.